-- talented manpower in some skill areas is a major challenge faced by the oil & gas sector in Bahrain and the GCC as a whole. - Skill shortage is experienced in many important areas of the industry, such as: Geologists, Geophysicists, Petroleum Engineers in the Exploration and Petroleum Engineering functions - Chemical Engineers with expertise to erations and related technical support. - Mechanical, Electrical, Instruments engineers with specialised skills to provide engineering and maintenance support to the core operating functions of the
+- Inadequate availability of skilled and talented manpower in some skill areas is a major challenge faced by the oil & gas sector in Bahrain and the GCC as a whole. - Skill shortage is experienced in many important areas of the industry, such as: Geologists, Geophysicists, Petroleum Engineers in the Exploration and Petroleum Engineering functions - Chemical Engineers with expertise to handle process engineering, refinery operations and related technical support. - Mechanical, Electrical, Instruments engineers with specialised skills to provide engineering and maintenance support to the core operating functions of the refinery.